broadinstitute/terraform-shared/terraform-modules/stackdriver/latency-tracking/README.md

 ### <a name="input_resource_creation_delay_seconds"></a> [resource\_creation\_delay\_seconds](#input\_resource\_creation\_delay\_seconds)

 Description: Number of seconds to wait between creation of metrics/alerts and alerts/dashboard.
+Set to 0 to disable.

 This is a hack!
 It is necessary because it apparently takes a split second **after** TF believes resources
 are created before they can be used in other monitoring resources.